gnosischain/documentation/docs/developers/interact/web3-js.md

 </TabItem>
 </Tabs>

 After installing, you need to create a web3 instance and set a provider.
 Most Ethereum supported wallets, such as Metamask, have an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compliant provider at `window.ethereum`.
-This works for connecting to Gnosis Chain as well.
+This works for connecting to Gnosis as well.

 ```javascript
 // From web3.js docs: